 When: January - May 2018 | Where: Northeastern University, Boston, MA

 This is the research project I undertook to complete my honors in the College of Arts, Media, and Design at Northeastern.
 It is an exploration into pediatric patient experience in long term care and a proposed game solution that familiarizes children with their care in a comfortable and engaging way.

-I came into this project knowing I wanted to work on something related to pediatrics and hospitals, but wasn't exactly sure what.
-My preliminary research taught me that the average length of a pediatric hospital stay is 17.4 days and that the most common pediatric cancer diagnosis is Leukemia.
-I used that information as a jumping off point.
+I came into this project knowing I wanted to work on something related to pediatrics and hospitals, but wasn't exactly sure what aspect I wanted to tackle, so I began with academic research about pediatric hospital stays.

-Ultimately, the solution that seemed best was a game that teaches pediatric patients about their care in a way that is understandable, accessible, and fun for them, by speaking to them in language and metaphors they can understand.
-I began to brainstorm a number of features that would make the game effective and interesting.
+Through brainstorming, I concluded that the best solution was a game that teaches pediatric patients about their care in a way that is understandable, accessible, and fun for them, by speaking to them in language and metaphors they can understand.

-Once I had a rough item of how the game would work I began to map the different touch points.
-I considered where the user would interact and what the implications behind the scenes would be at every step.
+Using a service blueprint, I considered where the user would interact and what the implications behind the scenes would be at every step.

 This project was interesting in that I was able to determine from zero what I wanted to work on and I learned a lot about doing quality UX research and about not beginning to design until research has been fully analyzed.
 Some of the challenges I encountered included how to encourage playing the game (as opposed to iPhone games or xBox), how to best integrate with the child's classroom, how to configure the game for different situations (prognosis, religious background, etc.).